 The pharmacy provides its services safely and effectively.
-It has suitable systems in place to identify and manage the risks associated with its services.
-Team members record any mistakes they make and review them to identify the cause.
-The pharmacy team then makes the necessary changes to stop mistakes from happening again.
+It has systems in place to identify and manage the risks associated with its services.
+Team members reflect on any mistakes made and make changes to stop them from happening again.
 The pharmacy has written procedures in place to help ensure that its team members work safely.
-And these procedures are reviewed and updated regularly.
 The pharmacy asks people for their feedback on its services and responds appropriately.
 It has the required insurance in place to cover its services.
 And it keeps all the records required by law.
 The pharmacy keeps people's private information safe.
 Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had processes in place to identify, manage and reduce its risks.
-It had standard operating procedures (SOPs) which reflected the way the team worked.
-Each team member signed the SOPs that they had read.
-The SOPs were reviewed regularly by both the superintendent pharmacist and the pharmacy team.
+It had changed ownership in October 2023 and at the time of the inspection, did not have access to the company intranet and resources including standard operating procedures (SOPs).
+But the pharmacy had retained the SOPs from the previous owners, which reflected the way the team worked.
+Each team member had signed the SOPs that they had read.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had risk assessments in place to cover its activities.
 And it had a written business continuity plan.
+However, these had not been updated following the change in ownership.

 Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper log.
-Each entry contained a good reflection on why the error had occurred.

 Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
 Team members considered why the mistake had happened and learned from their mistakes.
-The pharmacist and the manager reviewed all errors regularly to identify trends.
 When errors occurred, the pharmacy team discussed them and made changes to prevent them from happening again.
 The pharmacy team had separated medicines that had been dispensed incorrectly.
 And other medicines that looked or sounded alike were stored separately to prevent them being selected incorrectly.